nlmixrdevelopment/RxODE/README.md

   `PKPDsim` is not thread-safe.

-The open pharmacometrics open source community is fairly friendly, and the RxODE maintainers has had positive interactions with all the maintainer all of the ODE-solving pharmacometric projects listed.
+The open pharmacometrics open source community is fairly friendly, and the RxODE maintainers has had positive interactions with all of the ODE-solving pharmacometric projects listed.

 ## PK Solved systems